Understand the Issue: Mental Health in the Workplace

 The Center for Workplace Mental Health makes a strong argument for investing in a mentally healthy workplace and the cost-effectiveness of treatment:

-- 80 percent of employees treated for mental illness report improved levels of work efficacy and satisfaction.
+- 80% of employees treated for mental illness report improved levels of work efficacy and satisfaction.

-The Center also offers a suite of mental health calculators to help your business determine the impact of mental health conditions on your company in terms of health care, absenteeism and lost productivity.
+The Center also offers a suite of mental health calculators to help employers determine the impact of mental health conditions on health care, absenteeism and lost productivity.

-- Borderline personality disorder (BPD) is “an often misunderstood, serious mental illness characterized by pervasive instability in moods, interpersonal relationships, self image, and behavior.
+- Borderline personality disorder is “an often misunderstood, serious mental illness characterized by pervasive instability in moods, interpersonal relationships, self-image and behavior.
 It is a disorder of emotional dysregulation.
-This instability often disrupts family and work, long-term planning, and the individual’s sense of self-identity.”
+This instability often disrupts family and work, long-term planning and the individual’s sense of self-identity.”

-- Obsessive compulsive disorder (OCD) “occurs when an individual experiences obsessions and compulsions for more than an hour each day, in a way that interferes with his or her life.”
+- Obsessive compulsive disorder (OCD) “occurs when an individual experiences obsessions and compulsions for more than an hour each day, in a way that interferes with their life.”

 - Panic disorder occurs when a person “experiences recurrent panic attacks, at least one of which leads to at least a month of increased anxiety or avoidant behavior.
 Panic disorder may also be indicated if a person experiences fewer than four panic episodes but has recurrent or constant fears of having another panic attack.”

-- Seasonal affective disorder (SAD) is “characterized by recurrent episodes of depression – usually in late fall and winter – alternating with periods of normal or high mood the rest of the year.”
+- Seasonal affective disorder (SAD) is “characterized by recurrent episodes of depression usually in late fall and winter—alternating with periods of normal or high mood the rest of the year.”
 SAD is not regarded as a separate disorder by the DSM-5, but it is an added descriptor for the pattern of depressive episodes in patients with major depression or bipolar disorder.
-(Source: JAN/NAMI)

-- Substance use disorder – use of alcohol, prescription or illegal drugs sometimes co-occur with mental health conditions.
-This is sometimes known as substance use disorder.
+- Substance use disorder is the loss of control of use of alcohol and/or prescription or illegal drugs and may co-occur with mental health conditions (see: “Prevalence of Mental Health Conditions in America” above).
 Visit MentalHealth.gov to learn more about the symptoms of substance use disorder.
 (Source: National Institute on Drug Abuse)

 Mental Health Impairments and the Americans with Disabilities Act (ADA)

-JAN also explores the intersection between the ADA and mental health impairments, explaining that “The ADA does not contain a list of medical conditions that constitute disabilities.
+JAN also explores the intersection between the ADA and mental health impairments, explaining that, “The ADA does not contain a list of medical conditions that constitute disabilities.
 Instead, the ADA has a general definition of disability that each person must meet.
-A person has a disability if he/she has a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or is regarded as having an impairment.
+A person has a disability if they have a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment or is regarded as having an impairment."
 For more information about how to determine whether a person has a disability under the ADA, see “How to Determine Whether a Person Has a Disability under the Americans with Disabilities Act Amendments Act (ADAAA).”
-(Source: JAN)

-Whether a mental health condition constitutes a disability or not, it is always a wise idea for employers to consider the mental health needs of their employees and implement inclusive workplace practices.
+Whether a mental health condition or substance use disorder constitutes a disability or not, it is always a wise idea for employers to consider the mental health needs of their employees and implement inclusive workplace practices.